Advertisement

 Improve Quality of Life with a Pain-Management Plan

-Chronic pain doesn't just hurt your body; it hurts your emotions, too.
-It can impact your mood, your memory, your relationships, and your overall quality of life—if you let it.
-Don't let it.
-Negative emotions will only make pain worse and, in turn, cause depression and other emotional problems.
-To avoid this vicious cycle, tailor a comprehensive pain-management plan that minimizes both the physical and emotional impacts of chronic pain.
+When you experience chronic pain, your mood, your memory, your relationships, and your overall quality of life may be affected.
+Negative emotions can make pain worse and, in turn, contribute to depression and other emotional problems.
+To avoid this vicious cycle, it's important to work with a healthcare provider (HCP) to create a comprehensive pain-management plan that minimizes both the physical and emotional impacts of chronic pain.

 2 / 10

-Pain, Depression and Mood
+Pain, Depression, and Mood

 Constant aches and pains can understandably cause frustration, anger, anxiety, and depression.
 Occasional bouts of such emotions may not be a big deal, but if they persist, it's important to take action.
-Distract yourself from constant pain and brighten your mood by doing activities you love.
-Explore new stress-reduction techniques, work with a cognitive behavioral therapist, or join a pain support group.
-Talking to others about your chronic musculoskeletal pain can help ease the pain symptoms.

 3 / 10